kmambo/kubernetes-pydantic-asyncio-client/docs/V1beta1DeviceCapacityValue.md

 # V1beta1DeviceCapacityValue

-Value defines how much of a certain capacity that device has.
-This field reflects the fixed total capacity and does not change.
-The consumed amount is tracked separately by scheduler and does not affect this value.
+Value defines how much of a certain device capacity is available.

 ## Properties